ninetailsrabbit/match3-board/README.md

 Connect the adjacent pieces from a line that originates from the selected cell until the maximum match of pieces or triggered manually.

 ![swap_adjacent](images/swap_connect_line.png)

+### Click mode

+This is the `click_mode` to manipulate pieces in the board with the current swap mode. **They can be changed at runtime** and you have the next ones availables:

+- **Selection:** You click on the piece to select and another click in the target piece to swap
+- **Drag:** You hold the mouse and drag the piece with the mouse into the target piece to swap.
+When the `swap_mode` is `ConnectLine` the piece is not dragged but instead you need to hold the mouse to keep connecting lines.

 # Add spawn pieces to the board